Natacha Atlas: Solo career

 Most of Atlas' earlier albums were produced by Tim Whelan and Hamilton Lee from Transglobal Underground.
-Diaspora (1995), Halim (1997) (in honour of Egyptian singer Abdel Halim Hafez), Gedida (1998) and Ayeshteni (2001).
+These albums include Diaspora (1995), Halim (1997) (in honour of Egyptian singer Abdel Halim Hafez), Gedida (1998), and Ayeshteni (2001).

-Atlas has always spoken her mind about the way both she and Transglobal Underground were seen by the UK press back in the late '90s/early 2000s.
+Atlas has always spoken her mind about the way both she and Transglobal Underground were seen by the UK press back in the late 1990s and early 2000s.
 "Someone from the New Musical Express rang us about a feature we're to do with them and said 'We don't want it to be about the multi-cultural angle'.
 In other words that fad is over.
 And I'm personally insulted... what other angle is there for us?!
 I get sick of it all."

 In 1999, Atlas collaborated with David Arnold on the song "One Brief Moment".
 The single featured a cover version of the theme song from the James Bond film You Only Live Twice.
-Two years earlier, Atlas had collaborated with Arnold on the album Shaken and Stirred, recording the song "From Russia with Love" for the eponymous film (originally performed by Matt Monro).
+Two years earlier, Atlas collaborated with Arnold on the album Shaken and Stirred, recording the song "From Russia with Love" for the eponymous film (originally performed by Matt Monro).

-Also in 1999, she collaborated with Jean-Michel Jarre for the track "C'est La Vie" on his album Métamorphoses.
+Also in 1999, she collaborated with Jean-Michel Jarre for the track "C'est la vie" on his album Métamorphoses.
 The track was released as a single.

 In 2003, Atlas provided vocals for the Kolo folk dance song "'Ajde Jano" on Nigel Kennedy and Kroke's album, East Meets East.
-In 2005, Atlas contributed the song "Just Like A Dream" (from Something Dangerous) to the charity album Voyces United for UNHCR.
+In 2005, she contributed the song "Just Like A Dream" (from Something Dangerous) to the charity album Voyces United for UNHCR.

 Her music has been used in a number of soundtracks.
 Her song "Kidda" was featured on the Sex and the City 2 soundtrack and in the 2005 video game Grand Theft Auto: Liberty City Stories on Radio del Mundo.
-In 2003, her voice is heard in Hulk in the song "Captured".
-Additionally, her song "Bathaddak" is one of the songs included in the 2007 Xbox 360 exclusive video game Project Gotham Racing 4.
-Her cover of I Put a Spell On You was used in the 2002 film Divine Intervention by Palestinian director Elia Suleiman.
+In 2003, her voice can be heard in the film Hulk on the song "Captured".
+Additionally, her song "Bathaddak" is one of the songs included in the 2007 Xbox 360 video game Project Gotham Racing 4.
+Her cover of I Put a Spell on You was used in the 2002 film Divine Intervention by Palestinian director Elia Suleiman.

 Atlas was originally billed to star in and provide the soundtrack to the film Whatever Lola Wants, directed by Nabil Ayouch.
 However, shooting delays caused Atlas to only be involved in the film's soundtrack.
-Her song "Gafsa" (Halim, 1997) was used as the main soundtrack during the Korean film Bin-Jip (also known as 3-Iron) (2004) by Kim Ki-Duk.
+Her song "Gafsa" from her 1997 album Halim was used in the main soundtrack of the 2004 Korean film Bin-Jip (also known as 3-Iron) by Kim Ki-Duk.
 She participated in the piece "Light of Life (Ibelin Reprise)" for the soundtrack of Ridley Scott's Kingdom of Heaven.